acoustic-content-samples/sample-wca-form-components/README.md

 ## Prerequisites
 * A WCH tenant in Trial or Standard Tier
 * Latest wch-site-application source (see: https://github.com/ibm-wch/wch-site-application)
-* Wchtools-cli v2.0.3 or above
+* wchtools-cli v2.0.3 or above
 * Node.js v6.11.1 or above

 ## Install and deploy the sample